Friends in Love (Johnny Mathis album)

 Friends in Love is an album by American pop singer Johnny Mathis that was released on April 5, 1982, by Columbia Records and included six original songs, two of which were duets with Dionne Warwick.

 The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated May 8, 1982, and remained there for nine weeks, peaking at number 147.
 It also made it to number 34 during a seven-week run on the UK album chart that began the following week, on May 15.

 The title track from the album entered the Billboard Hot 100 in the issue dated April 17, 1982, and eventually got as high as number 38 over the course of 13 weeks.
 That same issue included its debut on the magazine's list of the 100 most popular R&B songs in the US, where it also spent 13 weeks but reached number 22.
-The next issue, dated April 24, marked its first appearance on the Adult Contemporary chart, and during its 17-week run there it rose to number five.
+The next issue, dated April 24, marked its first appearance on the Adult Contemporary chart, and during its 17-week run, it rose to number five.

 This is the first Mathis album whose initial release included the compact disc (CD) format.